kleintrevor/100Hours-Project/README.md

 This allows will effectively a lot an additional 30 minutes of availability on the MoD’s schedule, allowing them to interface and solve larger problems over the course of the day.

-Things to add in the future:
+#Things to add in the future:

+sort output by department for display on grid set up database schema for each department polish DOM